WhatsApp Chatbot Clinic Guide: Automate Healthcare Admin Safely

 Every clinic manager knows the feeling.
 It is 11pm on a Tuesday and your WhatsApp is lighting up — appointment requests, questions about opening hours, parents asking what to do about a sick child.
 By morning there are forty unread messages.
 Some routine, some urgent, and you had no way of knowing which was which until you opened each one.
-This guide explains how AI auto-reply on WhatsApp can handle the routine flood, protect your staff's time, and — critically — do it without ever putting a patient at risk.

 The #1 Question Clinics Ask First: Will the AI Give Wrong Medical Advice?